 “Evolution is always experimental.
 All progress is gained through mistakes and their rectification.
 No good comes fully-fashioned ... but has to be carved out through repeated experiments and growth.
 The same law controls social and political evolution also.
 The right to err, which means the freedom to try experiments, is the universal condition of all progress.”
 A Gandhi quote from Raghavan Iyer’s, The Moral and Political Though of Mahatma Gandhi, Oxford University Press, New York, 1973, p.
 354.

-One of weapon mentality’s most corrosive myths is that we are stricken by some ill-defined but primeval sin, surrounded by evil because full of it ; and thus no good may come from our efforts to improve the world.
-We might as well give way to public evil and seek marginal and fleeting self-improvement instead.
-Marginal, in reality, because we backslide with horrific ease, and fleeting because we die soon anyway and our private upgrades disappear with us.
+One of weapon mentality’s most corrosive myths is that we are stricken by some ill-defined but primeval sin, surrounded by evil because full of it ; and therefore no good may come from our efforts to improve the world.
+We might as well surrender to public evil and seek marginal and fleeting self-improvement instead.
+Marginal, in reality, because we backslide with horrific ease, and fleeting because we die soon anyway along with our private upgrades.

-This idea: “No good…” it is ridiculous if you think about it.
-My foot needn’t be the World’s Most Beautiful Foot, nor need I waste time manicuring it, to kick trash off the sidewalk.
+The idea: “No good… etc.” is ridiculous if you think about it.
+My foot needn’t be the World’s Most Beautiful Foot, nor need I waste my time manicuring it, to kick trash off the sidewalk.

 What is the main difference between reactionaries and progressives?
 The former believe that everyone is innately evil while the latter hold people to be essentially good.
 Go ahead; ask anyone, then how they vote.
 See for yourself.

 My experience has led me to the former conclusion.
-Almost everyone does the best they can under most circumstances—often heroically and at great cost.
-Sure, some people are rotten to the core, but rare on the ground (at most, four percent).
+Almost everyone does the best they can under most circumstances — often heroically and at great cost.
+Sure, some people are rotten to the core, but they are rare on the ground (at most, four percent).
 Sure, everyone fails from time to time and acts shamefully.
 Also unquestionably, I bear my share of cringe-worthy memories.
 However – on the whole and more often than not – we are all pedaling as fast as we can.

-Look; if evil were so prevalent, we’d be run down almost every time we crossed the street.
+Look; if evil were so prevalent, we’d get run down almost every time we crossed the street.
 That is not the norm except in war.

 The essence of sinful error – or of any other human weakness, for that matter – is that we can straighten it out through gradual stages of learning and self-correction.
 We are expert at such tasks.
 In other words, progress entails intentional evolution: personal, institutional, cultural, psychic and genetic: each evolutionary facet interdependent, synergistic and holistically vital.

-Which leaves you the responsibility to determine the linkage between things, people and events: that which causes good or evil to increase or decrease, and their relative importance or lack of such―neither to the media nor to politicians, but just to you and your peers.
+Which leaves you with the responsibility to determine the linkage between things, people and events: that which causes good or evil to increase or decrease, and their relative importance or lack of such―not to the media or to politicians, but just to you and your peers.

 The notion of original sin blocks our obligation to improve the world.
 It’s not a matter of abandoning one concept in favor of the other, but of clarifying both simultaneously.

 Like dinosaurs, we have come upon a crossroads without realizing it.
-An “ideal “ environment sustained them for ages, then minor changes flickered and the die-offs began.
+An “ideal “ environment sustained them for ages, then minor changes began flickering and the die-off began.
 They ran out of time, weren’t flexible enough, found no way to trade their tons of bone, sinew and armor plate – painfully accumulated over eons – before extinction overcame them.

-We hold some advantages over dead owners of those monster bones.
+We hold some advantages over dead owners of those monstrous bones.
 Our greatness resides in part on our ability to love one another: a trait we share with other pack-scavengers.
 Another critical talent may be the way we provide for the young, the sick and the helpless.
-Just as empathy and compassion are the last expressions of self in an age-fading mind, so they must be the true measure of our public greatness.
+Just as empathy and compassion are the last expressions of self in a mind fading away from old age, so they must be the true measure of public grandeur.

 In some troubled souls, mistrust and “realism “ have replaced compassion.
 This degeneracy pegs us lower than some dinosaurs that watched over each other and their young.

 Each of us, no matter how abused and abusive at this point, received some loving care earlier on, so as to survive to this day.
 Could most felons have turned out to be bad simply because they weren’t treated lovingly enough early enough?
-Some say that the most accurate predictor of criminal misbehavior is a history of childhood abuse of the prospective criminal.
+Some say the most accurate predictor of criminal behavior is the prospective criminal’s history of childhood abuse.

 Mischief is easy; any fool can do serious harm without breaking a sweat.
 Conversely, human nurturing takes a lot of hard work.
-Reducing care to economize would be about as stupid as starving to death to save on grocery bills.
+Reducing care to economize on overheads would be about as reasonable as starving to death to save on grocery bills.

-These days, the sum of the world’s kinetic energy of care is dangerously level with the potential energy of its weapons.
+These days, the world’s kinetic energy of care is dangerously level with the potential energy of its weapons.
 Think about that.
-How many mothers’ hugs would it take to equal the energy of one hand grenade, one nuclear detonation or all of those we’ve buried so expensively in our silos and submarines, exploding altogether?
-These last, merely mass culture’s reaction to the personal abuse each of us has had to endure?
+How many mothers’ hugs would it take to equal the energy of one hand grenade, one nuclear detonation or all of those we’ve buried at great expense in our silos and submarines, if they exploded altogether?
+These last, mass culture’s reaction to the personal abuse each of its members has had to endure?

 Noam Chomsky’s Universal Grammar postulates that a whole sub-universe of information is hardwired in us and comes online as we mature.
 This programming won’t initialize, however, until benign external stimuli activate internal software.
 To become fully aware and sane, we must be nurtured with tender loving care.

 Unlike those doomed dinosaurs trapped in their extravagant suits of armor plate, our elastic, reprogrammable brains give us the means, motive and opportunity to shed our liabilities and redefine ourselves virtually overnight.
-It might be messy and might not work all at once, but the possibility remains: we can learn to do it better.
+It might be messy and might not work all at once, but the possibility remains: we are able to learn to do it better.

-Our acceptance of this simplification is about as sensible as packing the 16 million person-years of genius, hope and labor that humanity accumulates every day, into a few wisps of newsprint and vapid newscast.
+Our acceptance of this simplification is about as sensible as packing the 16 million person-years of genius, hope and hard work that humanity accumulates every day, into a few wisps of newsprint and vapid newscast.